Skip to main content

 “Told me what?”
 Swadhin frowned.
 Did Nawda have a lover?
 He eyed his watch.

 “I need to go home once to avoid suspicion.
 I will be back after dinner.”
-He reassured Mohini as he stepped out in the corridor.
+He reassured Mohini as he stepped out into the corridor.
 “But what did you expect me to know?”

 “I thought you knew Kalyani Didi, Daktar Babu.”
 Swadhin stopped at Mohini’s words, alarmed.